Jonas Johansson (ice hockey, born 1995): Colorado Avalanche and Florida Panthers

+Johansson was claimed by the Florida Panthers.
+He did not see much playing time as the backup to Sergei Bobrovsky, making his first appearance on 24 February 2022, a 6–3 loss to the Columbus Blue Jackets.
+He was assigned to Florida's AHL affiliate, the Charlotte Checkers, on a conditioning stint in March, replaced by Spencer Knight as Bobrovsky's backup.
+He was recalled and made his second and final appearance for the team in a 10–2 loss to the Montreal Canadiens.
+He finished with a 0-2–0 record, a GAA of 7.74 and a save percentage of .766.

 As a free agent from the Panthers, Johansson opted to return to former club, the Colorado Avalanche, agreeing to a one-year, two-way contract on 13 July 2022.
 After attending training camp with the Avalanche, Johansson was placed on waivers during the pre-season.
 He was claimed the following day by divisional rival in the Arizona Coyotes on 30 September.
-Johansson made one pre-season appearance with the Coyotes before he was injured and placed on the injured-reserve prior to being placed back on waivers on 11 October.
+Johansson made one pre-season appearance with the Coyotes before he was injured and placed on injured reserve prior to being placed back on waivers on 11 October.
 Johansson was re-claimed the following day off waivers by the Avalanche and re-assigned to join the Colorado Eagles to begin the 2022–23 season.
 In sharing starting goaltender duties with prospect Justus Annunen, Johansson made the most appearances in a season since 2018, collecting 14 wins through 26 regular season games.
 He was recalled by the Avalanche on numerous occasions to serve as the club's backup through injury and made 3 further NHL appearances, posting 2 wins.

+Tampa Bay Lightning

 At the completion of the season with the Avalanche and as a pending free agent, Johansson initially opted to return to Sweden in signing a two-year contract with Färjestad BK of the SHL on 9 May 2023.
 However, in little under a month later on 7 June, his contract with Färjestad BK was mutually cancelled with Johansson harbouring intentions to continue his career in North America.
 On the opening day of free agency, on 1 July, Johansson was signed by the Tampa Bay Lightning to a two-year, $1.55 million contract.

+Ottawa Senators

+On 25 September, Johansson was traded by the Tampa Bay Lightning to the Ottawa Senators for future considerations.